pdxjohnny/dffml/docs/tutorials/operations.rst

 Writing the CLI is as simple as importing our operations and having the memory orchestrator run them.
 DFFML also provides a quick and dirty CLI abstraction based on :py:mod:`argparse` which will speed things up.

-..
-TODO explain more about writing the CLI and the orchestrator

 **shouldi/cli.py**